Austin Central In The News

 Publication: Austin American-Statesman

-3/25/2024 - Texas Oncology has enrolled the first two patients in Texas in an innovative stage 3 clinical trial testing an mRNA vaccine for melanoma treatment.
+3/25/2024 - Texas Oncology has enrolled patients in an innovative stage 3 clinical trial testing an mRNA vaccine for melanoma treatment.
 Jeff Yorio, M.D., Texas Oncology-Austin Central, shared how the melanoma vaccine is created, what results are expected and what the trial could mean for the future of melanoma treatment.

 Publication: The American Journal of Managed Care